ltgcgo/octavia/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/fa5aeaf4ba4c9b2d50e2/maintainability)](https://codeclimate.com/github/ltgcgo/octavia/maintainability)

 ## What is Octavia?
 The current MIDI landscape is a dumpster fire, at least in the FOSS world.
 Only proprietary software solutions respect existing MIDI standards, while the FOSS ecosystem largely ignores or even violates the conventions, with TiMidity as the single exception.
-Octavia, born out of being fed up by the existing antics exhibited by existing FOSS soltions, aims to reach full compliance with existing MIDI standards (MT-32, GM, XG, GS, GM2 and etc.), while exposing simple yet powerful interfaces for developers to build upon.
+Octavia, born out of being fed up by the existing antics exhibited by existing FOSS solutions, aims to reach full compliance with existing MIDI standards (MT-32, GM, XG, GS, GM2 and etc.), while exposing simple yet powerful interfaces for developers to build upon.

 With Octavia, no longer will you worry about standard compliance.
 Just focus on building what's important, be it visualizers, state browsers, event routers or even realtime event translators, Octavia's got your back.
 Feel free to test Octavia's capabilities with all available demos.